astronomer/astro-docs/cloud/stable/05_manage-astronomer/01_workspace-permissions.md

 #### Via Houston API

-Users with Workspace Admin privileges can use a Houston API mutation to programmatically invite users to a Workspace.
-Within the mutation query, they can configure the user's permissions, their login information, and whether they need to first verify their email before accessing the platform.
-For templates for adding Workspace users via mutation, see [Sample Mutations](/docs/cloud/stable/manage-astronomer/houston-api#sample-mutations).
+Users with Workspace Admin privileges can use Houston API mutations to programmatically invite users to a Workspace.
+Within the mutation query, they can configure a user's permissions, their login information, and whether they need to first verify their email before accessing the platform.
+For examples of adding Workspace users via mutation, see [Sample Mutations](/docs/cloud/stable/manage-astronomer/houston-api#sample-mutations).

 ### Invite to Deployment